 A student is normally limited to two (2) enrollments in the same credit class.
-Under special circumstances, with approval of the chief academic officer, a third enrollment may be permitted.
+Under special circumstances, with approval of the Vice President of Academic and Student Affairs, a third enrollment may be permitted.
 When students repeat a course, only the last grade earned is counted in the computation of the cumulative GPA and for satisfying curricular requirements.